Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Evaluation

 \subsection{Noise Resistance}

-In this second set of experiments, summarised by the lower half of \Cref{exp:results}, we assessed \SAD{}'s robustness against polluted training data.
+In the next set of experiments, summarised by the lower half of \Cref{exp:results}, we assessed \SAD{}'s robustness against polluted training data.
 Here, 1\% of the training data were of anomalous nature while being processed as normal.
 This scenario is often found in practice, where some unknown anomalies are within the training data, yet the majority is normal.
-Although the margin to the baseline methods decreased, \SAD{} outperformed them with a mean AUC score of $0.82$.
-Again, DAGMM scored second with $0.81$.
-Although the pollution increased, both GAN-based baselines improved their results.
-We believe this counter-intuitive behaviour may be due to overfitting.
-If the decision boundary was too close to the normal samples, it may be shifted too more favourable region by the noisy data set.
-Again, we would like to stress that hyperparameter tuning, which may solve overfitting problems, expects a validation set with known anomalies.
-A well annotated data set may be infeasible for real-world applications, where the user wants to find anomalies in a purely data-driven way.
-Based on this experiment, we conclude that \SAD{} works well on polluted training data, even using the same detection parameters.
+Generally, all GAN-based AD methods exhibited a higher variance, which may be explained by the stochastic training process paired with the complex loss surface of the discriminator-generator networks.
+Again, \SAD{} scored best with a mean AUC of $74\%$, on par with the simple anomaly generator and closely followed by GANomaly.
+The performance remained stable on most data sets with a significant drop on FMNIST, Census and DoH.
+Analysing FMNIST, the anomalous classes there (e.g. ``shirt'') feature shapes similar to the normal classes (e.g. ``t-shirt''), thus may be mapped close to the normal distribution.
+However, \SAD{} ignores normal samples in the generation process, thus likely samples around these unknown anomalies.
+A joined training of the AAE and \SAD{} may solve this issue in future.
+Summarising this chapter, we saw \SAD{} to perform well on noisy data sets as found in real-world scenarios.